Installation

 The PyHolos package

-Go the folder where you would like to clone PyHolos
+Go the folder where you would like to clone PyHolos.
+Right-click on the window and open a terminal then

 type: